Christianity: A syncretic religion in historical context

 Theodosius I issues a law prescribing death by burning for male homosexual acts.
 This law reflected a harsh shift in legal treatment of homosexuality under Christian influence.

-• 391: The Serapeum of Alexandria massacre
+• 391: Destruction of the Serapeum of Alexandria

 Christianity’s shift from persecuted to persecutor.